-- Review the Prerequisites and Considerations - Create a Configuration Template - (Optional) Create the Global Configuration File - Modify the Configuration Template and File

-- Submit a Job Using the d2drestorevm Utility - Verify the VM is Recovered
+Review the Prerequisites and Considerations .
+236 Create a Configuration Template .238 (Optional) Create a Global Configuration File 243 Modify the Configuration Template and File .245 Submit a Job Using the d2drestorevm Utility .
+246 erify the VM is Recov vered erry the vivi is need v -crea